December train strikes: Everything you need to know

 On days when rail firms that operate parallel services are on strike, trains are likely to be more crowded.

-For example, Transport for Wales services between Newport, Cardiff and Swansea, and between Crewe and Manchester, could be busier than usual when GWR and Avanti West Coast are on strike.
+For example, Transport for Wales services between Newport, Cardiff and Swansea could be busier than usual when GWR and CrossCountry are on strike.

 Some trains may restrict either boarding or leaving trains at certain stations to avoid overcrowding.